 The means of two variables for a single group are compared using the Paired-Samples T Test technique.
 The process calculates the variations in the two variables' values for every instance and determines if the average deviates from zero.
 Additionally, the process automates the estimation of the t-test effect size.

-To determine whether there is a significant difference between the means of two paired measurements, such as before and after joining in self-help groups in Chinnapalam and joint liability groups in Therkuvadi paired t tests are utilized.
+To determine whether there is a significant difference between the means of two paired paired measurements, such as before and after joining in self-help groups in Chinnapalam and joint liability groups in Therkuvadi paired t tests are utilized.
 Paired t tests are used to test if the means of two paired measurements, such as pretest/posttest scores, are significantly different.

 Using a paired sample ‘t’ test, the impact of the respondents’ income on the self-help and joint liability groups in analysed.